eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 * Retained ECA-VM-BOOTSTRAP-V1 profile for interop testing
 * Replaced "ceremony" with "attestation procedure" or simply "procedure".
 * Replaced "re-attestation" with "attestation renewals"
-* Updated the formal model analysis in the appendix to reflect the protocol's evolution and provide clearer interpretations of the security boundary tests.
+* Updated the preliminary formal model analysis in the appendix to reflect the protocol's evolution and provide clearer interpretations of the security boundary tests.
 * Integrated normative profiles from `interop-profiles.md` as new appendices

-* **FURTHER** restructured the document significantly to introduce the conceptual model and deployment patterns upfront.
+* Restructured the document significantly to introduce the conceptual model and deployment patterns upfront.
 * The document flow has been improved by moving the "Non-Goals" section up to follow "Motivation and Use Cases".
 * A new "Deployment Patterns and Examples" section has been added to provide concrete examples of the protocol in use (Developer Workflow, Production Cloud, High-Assurance).
 * The "Instance Factor Patterns (IFP)" appendix has been integrated directly into the "Conceptual Model" section for better context.